Subchapter A. CIVIL ACTION

 Rule 1033.
 Amendment.

-A party, either by filed consent of the adverse party or by leave of court, may at any time change the form of action, correct the name of a party or amend his pleading.
+(a) A party, either by filed consent of the adverse party or by leave of court, may at any time change the form of action, add a person as a party, correct the name of a party, or otherwise amend the pleading.
 The amended pleading may aver transactions or occurrences which have happened before or after the filing of the original pleading, even though they give rise to a new cause of action or defense.
 An amendment may be made to conform the pleading to the evidence offered or admitted.

 Rule 1034.
 Motion for Judgment on the Pleadings.